-No arrangements providing for a payment or earning event in connection with a change in control are designed to require a double trigger (a combination of a change in control with some other event, such as a separation from employment or change in responsibilities) in order to realize value (except to the extent applicable income tax rules require deferral of payment to termination of employment).
+In most cases, our arrangements providing for a payment or earning event in connection with a change in control do not require that the executive terminate employment in order to realize value (except to the extent applicable income tax rules require deferral of payment to termination of employment).
 We are of the view that our management and workforce add materially to the value of our business as a going concern, and that value may be impaired if employees are encouraged to leave in order to realize value.
 We have designed our compensation arrangements to strike a balance between encouraging retention and providing appropriate protection.
 The EIP, for example, which takes an employee s years of service with the Company into account in determining vesting upon a liquidity event, provides full service credit for employees that continue their employment through the date of a liquidity event (even if full credit has not yet been earned), thereby providing an incentive to remain employed through the date of the liquidity event (which might be a change in control).
 The EIP also provides an acceleration of credited service (to the extent not yet earned) in the event employment is involuntarily terminated (actually or constructively) following a change in control, thereby ensuring that an employee involuntarily terminated following a change in control is not adversely affected as to future liquidity events because the employee did not have a full opportunity to earn full service credit for vesting purposes.